nassir-malik/IOT-ESP8266-Google-Home/README.md

 3. If you see crash errors in Arduino IDE serial monitor the use a better power supply.

 4. Use a saprate power source for relay or use 5volts power source and use 3.3 voltage ragulator to power ESP8266 from same power supply.

+5. Make suer sure you enter the correct URL for webhook in API.ai

+6. Make sure Google action option is enabled.